Rockefeller State Park Preserve: Features

-Rockefeller State Park Preserve is designated by the National Audubon Society as an Important Bird Area with over 180 species, and is known for its wildlife, carriage trails, and scenic vistas.
-The park's 55 miles of carriage roads allow visitors to view the various habitats of the 1771 acre park, which include open meadows, dense forest, meandering brooks, wetlands, and the 24 acre Swan Lake.
+Rockefeller State Park Preserve is designated by the National Audubon Society as an Important Bird Area with over 200 species, and is known for its wildlife, carriage trails, and scenic vistas.
+The park's 55 miles of carriage roads allow visitors to explore the various habitats of the park, which include open meadows, dense forest, meandering brooks, wetlands, and the 24 acre Swan Lake.
+The lake was created in the early 20th century by damming a tributary of the Pocantico River to enhance the scenic, pastoral landscape of the Rockefeller estate.
+It is encircled by the approximately 1-mile Brothers’ Path.

-Rockefeller State Park Preserve abuts the Old Croton Aqueduct State Historic Park and Sleepy Hollow Cemetery.
-The preserve also abuts extensive private land owned by the Rockefeller family which is open to the public.
-The trails in the private area, still in use by the Rockefeller family and also open to the public, connect with those in the state park.
-Many of these trails were planned and laid out by John D. Rockefeller (Sr.) and his descendants.
-Access to these trails, and additional access to the state park trails, is available from Sleepy Hollow Road and Bedford Road/Route 448 in Sleepy Hollow.
-A section of the State Park is west of the Preserve, along the Hudson River, and is called the Rockwood Hall section.
+The Preserve abuts the Old Croton Aqueduct State Historic Park and Sleepy Hollow Cemetery.
+It also abuts extensive private land owned by the Rockefeller family, which is open to the public.
+The trails in the private area (still in use by the Rockefeller family and also open to the public) connect with those in the state park.

-The Visitor Center in the Preserve also has a small art gallery that frequently displays paintings and photographic art works of local artists.
+Raven Rock, a large outcrop on Buttermilk Hill in the southeastern corner of the Preserve, is mentioned in Washington Irving's The Legend of Sleepy Hollow as being haunted by a woman in white who "was often heard to shriek on winter nights before a storm, having perished there in the snow".
+Rising sharply above the Saw Mill River Valley, Buttermilk Hill was an important lookout point during the American Revolution.
+The area, which is the setting for several ghost stories and historical strange occurrences, is popular for hiking and features several named trails.